ansible-collections/community.postgresql/README.md

 ## External requirements

-The PostgreSQL modules rely on the [Psycopg2](https://www.psycopg.org/docs/) PostgreSQL database adapter.
+The PostgreSQL modules rely on the [Psycopg](https://www.psycopg.org/) PostgreSQL database adapter.
+Both versions [Psycopg2](https://www.psycopg.org/docs/) and [Psycopg3](https://www.psycopg.org/psycopg3/docs/) are supported.
-The minimum supported and tested version of Psycopg2 is 2.5.1.
+The minimum supported and tested versions of Psycopg are 2.5.1 and 3.1.8 respectively.

 ## Tested with ansible-core